trpc-group/trpc-cpp/docs/en/costom_naming.md

 [TOC]
 ## 1. Overview

-The tRPC-Cpp framework's naming module provides service discovery, service registration/heartbeat reporting, and traffic limiting related functions, including selector, registry, and limiter plugins.
+The naming module of the tRPC-Cpp framework provides service discovery, service registration/heartbeat reporting, and rate limiting related functions, including selector, registry, and limiter plugins.
 Users can use the naming module's functions based on the tRPC client service proxy (combined with specific framework configuration items or service proxy configuration items) or through the external API interface of the naming module (located in trpc/naming/trpc_naming.h).
-On this basis, users can develop custom naming service plugins.
+Based on this, users can develop custom naming service plugins.

 In this document, we will guide developers on how to develop custom naming service plugins.